-After reviewing the accounts that recently had notes added to them, I can confirm that the vast majority of these accounts have posted content that is critical of Trump.
+After reviewing the accounts that had notes added to them, we noticed that most of them had posted anti-Trump content.

 clinton did not disappear for four months while running for president. but the rubles disappeared from the vodka fueled roulette tables in your black sea troll farm dacha.

 He created a note on user BirbWorld after he used the phrase “Stupid F*cking Trump C*ck Holsters.”

 He created a note on user ATXNYCESQ after he made comments such as: